LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/exercises/index.md

       - `Button.js`
          - Creates a button for the application that uses the `alert` Window method.
       - `oceans.json`
-         - holds multiple objects, which we use use in our application
+         - holds multiple objects, which we will use in our application
       - `Profile.js`
          - Will become a list template that holds an image, name, facts, and a button for each `json` object in `oceans.json`.
       - `styles.css` contains the styling we will add to our application.